 My day typically starts around 5 AM by slugging down a piping hot mug of black coffee, cracking a hard-boiled egg, and making a bowl of instant oats.
-I know today is “early call” (we operate on a 4 day call cycle: early – off – late – off) which means we will have a couple of admissions overnight that I briefly read through while eating breakfast and waking up.
-I arrive to the hospital around 6:30 AM, touch base with the night residents about overnight admissions (we use a night float system), check in with the rest of the team (2 interns and 2-3 medical students), and away we go!
+I know today is “early call” (we operate on a four day call cycle: early – off – late – off) which means we will have a couple of admissions overnight that I briefly read through while eating breakfast and waking up.
+I arrive to the hospital around 6:30 AM, touch base with the night residents about overnight admissions (we use a night float system), check in with the rest of the team (2 interns and two-three medical students), and away we go!

 Because today is early call the attending will arrive around 7:30 AM to begins rounds (other days 8:30 AM) so we are working fast!
 The interns and medical students are out checking in with patients while I’m in the team room wrapping up my pre-rounds chart review.
 We re-group a few minutes before the attending arrives to address any patient needs, develop plans for the day, and our team takes over the admission pager for new patients from the emergency department.
 The attending strolls in and its time to kick off rounds!

 We start with table rounds on the new admissions overnight and spend a few minutes dissecting key learning points, then it’s off to the races checking in on patients the team knows well.
 We will frequently get our first admission during rounds, so I’ll break away from the pack briefly to get things rolling, before returning to finish rounds between 10 – 10:30 AM.
 We’ll run the list as a team making sure all of our orders and consults are tidied up before tuning into morning report at 11:15 AM.
 We swing by the cafeteria (program provides lunch money) and devour our food just in time for the second admission of the day.